Applied Part 6. Selection of Shadow Specifications

 reason: "false escalation risk"

 out/ is not needed in the educational package.
-For credit, it is enough to save a short excerpt in QWEN.md or capstone/README.md with a reference to the auction criterion.
+For grading it is enough to keep a short extract in QWEN.md or capstone/README.md with a link to the auction criterion.

 Key Ideas